AEW News: Dustin Rhodes Reveals Future Plans, Wants To Propose An Idea To Tony Khan

 — WrestlingINC.com (@WrestlingInc) August 23, 2019

 Given that his brother wants to run a facility, however, perhaps Cody will be more open to cementing an official training outlet for the company.
-Dustin has a wealth of experience and he’s performed at the highest level for over three decades.
+Dustin has a wealth of experience, and he’s performed at the highest level for over three decades.

 On top of that, he’s continually reinvented his character throughout the years and remained compelling.
 His Goldust persona just so happens to be one of the most popular characters in wrestling history, so he’ll be able to help younger wrestlers develop their gimmicks as well.